Elis3e/Support-ticket/README.md

 ## Setup
 1. Import this project in your IDE,
-2. Start the database (The project includes a configuration for MySQL, but you can use a different database by updating the persistence.xml file)
+2. Start the database (The project includes a configuration for MySQL, but you can use a different database by updating the persistence.xml file and the persistence unit name in the class EntityManangerHelper)
 3. Start the database viewer
 4. Start the backend.
 There is a main class (RestServer) to start the backend